dell/csm-operator/tests/README.md

 - have the latest Application Mobility controller and plugin images The application-mobility repo has information on all of these pre-requisites up, including a script to install minio.

+### Authorization Proxy Server Prerequisites

+If running the Authorization proxy server e2e tests, further setup must be done:

+- have a vault server running configured with the authorization namespace.
+This is documented in the CSM documentation.
+- update V2 CRs with vault address.

+Notes:
+  - Authorization V1 scenarios support PowerFlex and PowerScale
+  - Authorization V2 scenarios only support PowerFlex
+  - Upgrade from Authorization V1 to V2 is not supported.
+Only V1 to other V1 versions is allowed.

 ## Run

 The tests are run by the `run-e2e-test.sh` script in the `tests/e2e` directory.